jasondunken/ElectronApp/README.md

   // this method avoids a global Angular installation

   // this command launches the angular app as a web page
-  >npx ng serve // Serves the app via Angular's dev server bound to port 4200
+  >npx ng serve // Serves the app via Angular's dev server bound to 127.0.0.1:4200

   // some serve options
   --open // Open's the app in your default browser